I Loves You, Porgy: Music

+The conversation between Porgy and Bess at the beginning of the scene is sung as a accompanied recitative with some ariosos.
+The duet, in F major and 4/4 time, starts with Bess's da capo aria "I wants to stay here" / "Someday, I know he's coming back" / "I loves you, Porgy".
+Porgy then responds, accompanied by forceful orchestral chords, assuring Bess of his protection and a future happy life.
+The second part of Porgy's promises is accompanied by Bess's reprise of "I loves you, Porgy", and the duet ends with "I/you got my/a man."

 Edward D. Latham contends that Gershwin's experimental use of simple rondo form with the main theme as the refrain echoes the tension between Porgy and Bess in the duet, "It is as if Bess is clinging to the refrain for dear life, afraid that if she wanders too far from it, she will lose Porgy's love for good.
 Once again, it is Porgy who guides Bess back to the home key, re-establishing F major with a half cadence at the end of the B and C sections."
 Gershwin thereby subverts the rondo forms as a guaranteed sign of confidence and stability into an indication of the situation's volatility.
-Gershwin had originally changed the title from Porgy to Porgy and Bess to emphasise the romance between the two title characters and accommodate operatic conventions.

 On the technicality of Bess's role in the duet, Helen M. Greenwald, chair of the department of music history at New England Conservatory and editor of the Oxford Handbook of Opera, wrote that Bess's solo "requires the legato power of a Puccini heroine".

-Porgy and Bess, however, has faced critiscm from musicological circles who do not see Gershwin's arrangements worthy of the technical description 'opera'.
-His concert works have largely been neglected by music scholars due to his stylistic ambiguity.
-David Horn, founding editor of the journal Popular Music and director of the Institute of Popular Music at the University of Liverpool, claims, "Behind this esoteric front, the basic question is Porgy and Besss stature as a 'work of art', capable (or not) of shedding illumination on fundamental human issues".